 MFLC has an open-door policy.
-Any parent with any concern is encouraged to raise the concern with the teacher or the Director.
-Any problem not adequately addressed may be taken to the Board President.
-If still not resolved, it may be put in writing and placed on the agenda and discussed at a meeting of the Executive Board.
-The members of the Executive Board are designated by the Board President and the Director.
+Any parent with a concern is encouraged to raise the concern with their child's teacher at an appropriate time.
+If the teacher and parents are unable to come to an agreement with respect to the situation, they can schedule a time to meet with the Director.
+Any problem not adequately addressed by the Director may then be taken to the Board President, who will either resolve the concern/complaint themselves or place it on the agenda and discuss it at a meeting of the Executive Board.